Veridian-Zenith/Elune/README.md

-## ⚖️ Legal Disclaimer

-**Veridian Zenith** is a digital label and project organization operated by **Jeremy Matlock**, also known as **Dae Euhwa**.
-All works published under this name are the intellectual property of Jeremy Matlock unless otherwise specified.

----

 ## 🌙 Project Overview: *Elune*

 **Elune** is a customizable desktop widget system written in **Rust**, designed to bring live, interactive, and theme-aware UI components to Linux desktops.